 - James Fisher Nuclear – an established supplier of specialist engineering, manufacturing and technical services for high-integrity applications.
 Based in Bamber Bridge, Lancashire, James Fisher Nuclear designs, produces and tests components for the nuclear fuels, operations, decommissioning and new build markets.

 - Metalcraft – a leading designer and manufacturer of pressure vessels, tanks and other systems for the energy and metal sectors.
 Based in Chatteris, Cambridgeshire, Metalcraft manufactures vessels, tanks and heat exchangers for nuclear clients including Sellafield and Rolls-Royce.
 Download case study.

 - NIS Ltd – a specialist integrated engineering company, providing bespoke design and manufacture of plant and equipment for a wide range of markets.
 Based in Chorley, Lancashire, NIS has over 30 years’ experience in nuclear, including automation, mechanical handling equipment, waste treatment systems and fuel transport.
 Download case study.

 - TSP Engineering – a leading provider of design, manufacture and construction services to a variety of industrial sectors, based in York and Workington.
 It has 60 years’ experience supplying the nuclear industry with waste transport and spent fuel flasks.
 Download case study.

 Please note that the information on this website refers to the Civil Nuclear Sharing in Growth programme only.
-For information on the aerospace Sharing in Growth programme, please visit: sig-uk.org
+For information on the aerospace Sharing in Growth programme, go to: sig-uk.org